hrithiksaini22/cka-prep-documentation/Day-10/storage-intro.md

 ### Volume driver plugins in Docker

-- Actually, Docker uses the volume driver plugins to manage the volumes.
+- Actually, Docker uses the volume driver plugins to manage the storage drivers which provides storage volumes.
 - We can use the following command to list the volume driver plugins:

 ```bash